joomla-framework/session/docs/v1-to-v2-update.md

 In v1, when the `onAfterSessionStart` method was dispatched, a generic `Joomla\Event\Event` object was passed with no parameters.
 In v2, a `SessionEvent` object has been added and is dispatched with the `onAfterSessionStart` and new `onAfterSessionRestart` events.
 The `SessionEvent` object is dispatched with the current `Session` instance attached so its API is accessible within the events.

+### Session Validation Abstracted

+In order to allow the session package to be more easily integrated with other providers we have abstracted the session validators.
+A new interface, [ValidatorInterface](classes/ValidatorInterface.md) has been added to make it easier to add custom session validators as well as removing the hard dependency of the JInput class from the session package.
+This makes it easier when integrating the session package with PSR-7 compliant applications.